 - The Municipality's road network consists of local streets in both an urban and rural setting.
 Local roads will be the primary means of access to properties. - 2.
-With the exception of island development and water access only development, all development shall front on a year-roundmaintained public road or on an existing lot of record on an existing private road.
-Water access lots will only be permitted provided the proponent can demonstrate that they have adequate access from the mainland through ownership of land that may linked on title to the waterfront property or through an agreement that provides for public access and parking available on the lake or main land suitable for accommodating the parking needs for vehicles and boat trailers.
+With the exception of island development and water access only development, all development shall front on a vear-round-maintained public road or on an existing lot of record on an existing private road.
+Water access lots will only be permitted provided the proponent can demonstrate that they have adequate access from the mainland through ownership of land that may linked on title to the waterfront property through agreement that provides for public access and parking available on the lake or main land suitable for accommodating the parking needs for vehicles and boat trailers.
 New development may be permitted in a vacant land condominium where the internal private road has direct access to a public road.

-- 3. Local roads function to distribute traffic from the provincial highway network system to individual properties, typically over short distances. - 4.
-The Municipality will control access, parking, truck routes and traffic signalization as measures to ensure efficient movement of traffic, pedestrians and cyclists.
-Traffic management studies may be required for development to assess traffic impacts and determine needed improvements (e.g., road widening, taper lanes, intersection improvements, traffic calming, signalization, crosswalks, and noise/vibration).
+3. Local roads function to distribute traffic from the provincial highway network system to individual properties, typically over short distances.

+- 4. The Municipality will control access, parking, truck routes and traffic signalization as measures to ensure efficient movement of traffic, pedestrians and cyclists.
+Traffic management studies may be required for development to assess traffic impacts and determine needed improvements (e.g., road widening, taper lanes, intersection improvements, traffic calming, signalization, crosswalks, noise/vibration, adequate lighting where rural residential streets connect to highways and signage will be implemented to assure the safety of residents.)
+Pull-off lanes will be requested to MTO for future pavement planning. - 5.
+Where practical, the design of new streets or redevelopment of existing streetscapes will include the integration of active travel facilities for pedestrians, and cyclists.

-- 5. Where practical, the design of new streets or redevelopment of existing streetscapes will include the integration of active travel facilities for pedestrians, and cyclists. - 6.
-Local streets will be maintained in accordance with the Municipality's level of service and upgraded or replaced in accordance with the Municipality's Asset Management Plan. - The construction standard for new streets will generally coincide with the provincial standard with a right-of-way width of 20 m.
+- 6. Local streets will be maintained in accordance with the Municipality's level of service and upgraded or replaced in accordance with the Municipality's Asset Management Plan. - 7.
+The construction standard for new streets will generally coincide with the provincial standard with a right-of-way width of 20 m.